Pandas Sum DataFrame Rows With Examples

 dtype: object

-5. Pandas Sum Multiple Rows using loc[]
+5. Pandas Sum Specified Rows using loc[]

-By using DataFrame.loc[] function, select the rows by labels and then use the sum() function to calculate the sum of rows.
+By using DataFrame.loc[] function, select the rows by labels, and then use the sum() function to calculate the sum of rows.
 Let’s use the loc[] attribute and select specified rows then call the sum() function, this syntax will return the sum of specified rows in the form of a Series.

 # Get sum of 3 DataFrame rows (selected by index labels)